Missouri Botanical Garden

 Madagascar: Preserving and Restoring a Rich and Diverse Flora

-Madagascar is known for its extraordinary diversity, with 11,600 plant species native to the island and found nowhere else on earth.
+Madagascar is known for its extraordinary diversity, with 11,600 named plant species native to the island and a predicted 3000 additional species waiting discovery and/or scientific naming.
+At least 83% of the Malagasy flora is found nowhere else on earth.
 Sadly, only 10% of the original vegetation remains on the island.

 Restoring diversity in the St Louis Region